Skip to content

 Info

-This guide is intended for Windows users only presently.
-The requirements to adjust this behavior and replicate it on macOS and Linux will not be the same.
+This specific guide is intended for Windows users only.
+The steps required to adjust this behavior and replicate it on macOS and Linux will not be the same.
 This may be addressed in the future.
+Community contributions to this guide will be appreciated and reviewed.

 Danger